fcolavecchia/fp-course-public/README.md

 This guides are entirely written as Jupyter Notebooks.
 Yes, it is possible to run F\# in a Jupyter notebook interactive environment, which is fantastic for learning.

-[This repository](https://github.com/fcolavecchia/fp-course/tree/binder) contains the Jupyter Notebooks edition of the course.
+[This repository] contains the Jupyter Notebooks edition of the course.
 The content is in english in the `en` folder, mientras que el contenido en español está en el directorio `es`.
 Para los lectores en español, la traducción está hecha en forma automática, con la edición correspondiente en los casos en que el traductor no trabaja adecuadamente.

 > Sin embargo, hasta tanto no se consolide el contenido, dejaré la traducción automática como sale del traductor.
 Sepan disculpar mis lectores hispano hablantes este detalle por el momento.

-The course can also be accesed as a read only content [in my blog](https://flavio.colavecchia.net/blog/).
+The course can also be accesed as a read only content [in my blog](https://flavio.colavecchia.net/blog/), or as a course format in [Programación avanzada](https://ibprogramacionavanzada.github.io/), the last one with exercises.

 ## Working with the notebooks

 ### Using binder

-I managed to develop the connection to [Binder](mybinder.org), so you can open the course directly there, just click this button
+I managed(*) to develop the connection to [Binder](mybinder.org), so you can open the course directly there, just click this button

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fcolavecchia/fp-course.git/binder?labpath=en%2F)